aws-amplify/docs/docs/sdk/auth/fragments/ios/how-it-works.md

 #### signedIn

-User can invoke  different apis like `signIn`, `showSignIn`, `federatedSignIn` etc.. using `AWSMobileClient` which will sign them as either a Cognito User pool user or federate them to Cognito Identity Pool.
+You can invoke different `AWSMobileClient` methods like `signIn`, `showSignIn`, `federatedSignIn`, etc.,  which will sign in a user as either a Cognito User Pool user, or federate them to a Cognito Identity Pool.
 If user has successfully signed in using any of these apis, `AWSMobileClient` will move to `signedIn` state.
 The available tokens/credentials depend on the signed in method and configuration.

-If the user is signed in to Cognito User pool ie using `signIn` api or `showSignIn` with hostedUI, `getToken` will be available with Cognito User Pool tokens.
-They will also have access to identity id and aws credentials for authenticated role if Cognito Identity Pool is configured with the Cognito User Pool.
-On the other hand if the user is signed in via federated signIn to Cognito IdentityPool, only identity id and aws credentials for authenticated role will be available.
+If the user is signed in to Cognito User Pool (i.e., using `signIn` or `showSignIn` with hostedUI), `getToken` will return Cognito User Pool tokens.
+If your Cognito User Pool is configured to federate into a Cognito Identity Pool, you will also have access to `identityId`, and AWS credentials for the authenticated role.
+If no Identity Pool is configured, both `identityId` and `getCredentials` will <Return null?
+Crash?
+Return garbage?>?

+On the other hand if the user is signed in via `federatedSignIn` to a Cognito IdentityPool, only `identityId` and AWS credentials for authenticated role will be available, and `getToken` will <Return null?
+Crash?
+Return garbage?>

 #### signedOut